Economy of Samoa

-The economy of Samoa is dependent on agricultural exports, development aid and private financing from overseas.
-The country is vulnerable to devastating storms.
+The economy of Samoa is dependent on agricultural exports, development aid, and private financing from overseas.
+The country is vulnerable to devastating storms, earthquakes, and tsunamis.
 Agriculture employs two-thirds of the labor force, and furnishes 9% of exports, featuring coconut cream, coconut oil and copra.
-Outside a large automotive wire harness factory, the manufacturing sector mainly processes agricultural products.
+Outside of a large automotive wire harness factory, the manufacturing sector mainly processes agricultural products.
 Tourism is an expanding sector; more than 70,000 tourists visited the islands in 1996 and 120,000 in 2014.
 The Samoan Government has called for deregulation of the financial sector, encouragement of investment, and continued fiscal discipline.
 Observers point to the flexibility of the labor market as a basic strength factor for future economic advances.

 Trade

 New Zealand is Samoa's principal trading partner, typically providing between 35% and 40% of imports and purchasing 45%–50% of exports.
 Australia, American Samoa, the United States, and Fiji are also important trading partners.
 Its main imports are food and beverages, industrial supplies, and fuels.
 The primary sector (agriculture, forestry, and fishing) employs nearly two-thirds of the labor force and produces 17% of GDP.
 Samoa's principal exports are refined petroleum, fish, and coconut products.

 Fishing has had some success in Samoan waters, but the biggest fisheries industry (headed by Van Camp and StarKist) has been based in American Samoa.
 StarKist Management announced that it was going ahead with setting up at Asau a blast-freezer project to be operational by 2002.
 This announcement dispelled a growing suspicion about the genuine motives of StarKist to move to Samoa.
 The proposed blast-freezer operations in Asau were expected to bring this village back to life.